If you are new to Linux and you are confined to a terminal, you might wonder how to view a file in the command line.

 Strings command displays the readable text from a binary file.

 No, it doesn’t convert binary files into text files.
 If the binary file consists of actual readable text, strings command displays those text on your screen.
+You can use the file command to find the type of a file in Linux.

 Some Linux users use Vim to view the text file but I think that’s overkill.
 My favorite command to open a file in Linux is the less command.
 It leaves the screen clear and has several options that makes viewing text file a lot easier.